Fliegerführer Irak: Initial composition

 Junck was accompanied to Iraq by Major Axel von Blomberg.
-Von Blomberg's task was to head a reconnaissance group preceding the unit and to integrate Fliegerführer Irak with Iraqi forces in operations against the British army.
+Von Blomberg's task was to head a reconnaissance group preceding the unit and to integrate Fliegerführer Irak with Iraqi forces in operations against British-led Allied forces.

 Arrival

 While the German markings were over-painted with Iraqi symbols, many Messerschmitt Bf 110s in Iraq still featured "shark teeth" markings of 4/ZG 76 on the nose.

 Dr. Grobba and his mission reached Aleppo in Syria on 9 May, accompanied by two Messerschmitt Bf 110s.
 They reached Baghdad on 11 May.
 On 13 May, the bulk of Junck's force arrived in Mosul.
 The flight had taken the aircraft some 36 hours and covered 1200 miles.
 Over the following days, Junck's aircraft became increasingly frequent visitors to Baghdad.

 Junck's transport aircraft began to stage through Aleppo to Mosul on 14 May.
 On this date, a further three Messerschmitt Bf 110s and three Heinkel He 111s arrived in Mosul.
 Due to damaged rear wheels, two over-loaded Heinkel He 111s were left in Palmyra in central Syria.
 Royal Air Force fighters entered Vichy French airspace and strafed the disabled Heinkels.
 On 15 May, Junck arrived in Mosul with a further nine aircraft.
 By the end of the day, he had assembled a force comprising 12 Messerschmitt Bf 110s, 5 Heinkel He 111s, a communications flight with light aircraft, a section of anti-aircraft guns, and 3 Junkers Ju 52s.